dataset¶

 is correctly parsed.

-regex: Like `criterias` but the values in the provided dict are regular
+regex: Like `criteria` but the values in the provided dict are regular

 expressions used for the matching.